shawn-sterling/graphios/README.md

 extra_service_conf["_graphiteprefix"] = [
   ( "DESIREDPREFIX.check_mk", ALL_HOSTS, ["Check_MK"]),
   ( "DESIREDPREFIX.cpu.load", ALL_HOSTS, ["CPU load"]),
 ]
 </pre>

 # Trouble getting it working?

-I will help the first few people that have problems getting this working, and update the documentation on what is not clear.
+Many people are running graphios now (cool!), but if you are having trouble getting it working let me know.
 I am not offering to teach you how to setup Nagios, this is for intermediate+ nagios users.
 Email me at shawn@systemtemplar.org and I will do what I can to help.

 # Got it working?